Learning Direct Optimization for Scene Understanding: Initialization Networks

-The above steps make use of the components described below, for each patches are 128$\times$128 pixels (supplementary material provides the details).
+The above steps make use of the detector and LV initialization networks described below, for each patches are of size 128$\times$128 pixels.
+All the convolutional networks are trained on top of all the 13 convolutional layers of VGG-16 network \cite{simonyan-zisserman-15}, so as to afford transfer to work on real images.

-\textbf{Detector:} The detector is trained to predict whether a particular object class is present at a given location, together with object size.
+\textbf{Object detector:} The detector is trained to predict whether a particular object class is present at a given location, together with object size.
 Trained object detectors are run over the input image to produce a set of detections, which are then sparsified using non-maximum suppression (NMS).

-\textbf{Object and global initialization networks:} We extract an image patch centered at each object detection, and use this to predict the ground truth latent variables.
+\textbf{LV initialization networks:} We extract an image patch centred at each object detection, and use this to predict the ground truth latent variables.
 The networks are applied individually to each detected object patch.
 All the objects predict their own LVs as well as all global LVs.
-All the global LVs are trained/predicted per object, then combined; for robustness, the aggregation is done using a median function.
+All the global LVs are trained/predicted per object, then combined; for robustness, the aggregation is carried out using the median function.

+\ref{a:det} gives the details of the network architecture, implementation and training.
+An important aspect of the architecture is that for azimuthal rotation, we predict the rotation discretized into 18 bins of 20 degrees (the LiDO network predicts the updates in a similar manner, discretized into smaller, 1 degree bins).
+This allows multimodal predictions and thus the networks can handle the symmetries.
+For example for a cube object, the network should predict 4 bins every 90-degrees with similar probability, initialize at one of these, and then refine the remaining misalignment.

-\textbf{Back-projection and scene graph:} The outputs of the above stages are assembled into a scene graph.
-During the rendering process the detected objects are back-projected into a 3D scene given the predicted camera to obtain the 3D positions.
+The outputs of the above stages are assembled into a scene graph.
+The central contact points of the detected objects are back-projected into a 3D scene given the predicted camera to obtain the 3D positions.
 The object scaling factors are obtained from the predicted object size and the actual distance from the camera to the object after back-projection.